mariusbutuc/my-ude/complete_elixir_phoenix_bootcamp/README.md

 # [The Complete Elixir and Phoenix Bootcamp](https://www.udemy.com/the-complete-elixir-and-phoenix-bootcamp-and-tutorial)

+  - We played with [Lists][docs-list], let's learn about [Tuples][docs-tuple]:

+    > "like an array, where each index has a very special meaning"

+    + the ordering / contract is in the developer's head!
+    + can be seen as a key/value pair, where the key is the index

   - [List comprehension](https://en.wikipedia.org/wiki/List_comprehension)
     - create a list based on existing lists
     - _distinct_ from the use of map and filter functions